NebulousLabs/Sia/Consensus.md

    their length.
  - Arrays and structs are encoded as their individual elements concatenated together.
 The ordering of the struct is determined by the struct definition.
-   There is only one way to encode each type.
+   There is only one way to encode each struct.
  - The Currency type is encoded as a 16 byte unsigned integer.

 Block Size